nicoversity/unity_polyextruder/README.md

 1. No holes-support for extrusion (3D prism) is implemented.
 Although the `Triangulation.cs` script supports holes in the 2D polygon mesh, the support for holes as part of the `PolyExtruder.cs` class *has not* been implemented in this version.

+#### PolyExtruderLight.cs

+1. No holes-support for extrusion (3D prism) is implemented.
+Although the `Triangulation.cs` script supports holes in the 2D polygon mesh, the support for holes as part of the `PolyExtruderLight.cs` class *has not* been implemented in this version.
+2. Compared to the `PolyExtruder.cs` class, the `Outline Renderer` feature is currently not implemented.
+3. Compared to the `PolyExtruder.cs` class, the `MeshCollider` component is currently not implemented.

 ## Changelog

+### 2024-11-25

+* Added an alternative implementation of a more lighweight implementation of the `PolyExtruder.` class, titled `PolyExtruderLight.`. `PolyExtruderLight` generates one combined mesh (3D prism only) instead of keeping three separate top, bottom, and surround meshes.

 ### 2023-01-16

- * Minor bug fix: The `updateColor()` function in the `PolyExtruder` class considers now appropriately the coloring of the bottom mesh component depending on whether or not it exists in the 3D prism condition.
+* Minor bug fix: The `updateColor()` function in the `PolyExtruder.cs` class considers now appropriately the coloring of the bottom mesh component depending on whether or not it exists in the 3D prism condition.

 ### 2023-01-15

 * Minor bug fix: Appropriate type casting (`double`) of `Vector2` values in `calculateAreaAndCentroid()` function.
 * Modified the default material to utilize Unity's `Standard` shader instead of the legacy `Diffuse` shader.

 ### 2023-01-13